Skip to product information

 Q: I only have a small amount of fur.
 Can I still get yarn?

-Yes – we’ll blend it with wool to reach your desired yarn weight (included in price).
+Yes – we’ll blend it with wool to reach your desired yarn amount (included in price).

 Q: Can you make something from the yarn?